astavis/Discord-Auto-Typer/README.md

 Made for xp farming on Discord servers with Discord message levelling.

-**Never use of discord Tos breaking activities like Raiding and Spamming**
+**Never use for discord Tos breaking activities like Raiding and Spamming**

 **REQUIREMENTS**